Special consideration for admissions tests

 How to request special consideration for circumstances during your test

-Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) from the time at which you enter the test centre or immediately before your test booking, this should be reported via your Oxford Admissions Test account within 48 hours of your scheduled test, with explanation of the circumstances.
-Supporting evidence should be provided (where this is applicable) as soon as possible, however it is understood that this may not be possible within 48 hours and so the evidence can be provided within four working days of the test date if necessary.
+Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) from the time at which you enter the test centre or immediately before your test booking, this should be reported via your Oxford Admissions Test account within 48 hours of your scheduled test, with an explanation of the circumstances.
+We do understand that in some circumstances it may take longer to acquire the requested evidence.
+Where supporting evidence is required, requests for special consideration should be submitted, together with evidence, within four working days of the published date for your test.

-If the circumstances are not reported within 48 hours of your scheduled test it will not normally be possible for these to be taken into consideration.
+If the circumstances are not reported within four working days of your scheduled test it will not normally be possible for these to be taken into consideration.
+Candidates who may have difficulty acquiring evidence in time should message Oxford via their Oxford Admission Test account.

 How Oxford will consider your request for special consideration